YoCodingJosh/anime_stats/README.md

 staging server is no longer available because I don't feel like paying lmao, there is no prod server haha

 documentation is coming soon for reals

+Update (06 September 2022): I'm going to start rewriting this and use AWS Lambda with a static frontend.